• Skip to primary navigation

 Then take the first step to crushing your Crim Pro exams.
 Download my proven Criminal Procedure outline today.

-My entire 50-page Criminal Procedure outline is now available as a printable PDF e-book for only $7.99.
-That’s cheaper than two cups of your morning Starbucks coffee.
+My entire 50-page Criminal Procedure outline is now available as a printable PDF e-book for only $14.99.
+That’s cheaper than three cups of your morning Starbucks coffee.

 Invest in your law school career by making your Criminal Procedure classes a lot easier.
 Click the book now to get your copy of my best-selling Crim Pro outline because I’m going to stop selling it soon.